jdtcob/Getting-Cleaning-Data-Project/CodeBook.md

 The raw data set are processed with the script run_analysis.R to create a tidy data set.
 The following steps were taken:

--Merges the training and the test sets: Combine the training and testing data along with the subject labels, activity labels, and names of each of the variables measured.
+- Merges the training and the test sets: Combine the training and testing data along with the subject labels, activity labels, and names of each of the variables measured.
--Extract measurements on the mean and standard deviation.
+- Extract measurements on the mean and standard deviation.
 Retain only the measurements relating to mean and standard deviation.
--Uses descriptive activity names.
+- Uses descriptive activity names.
 Convert the activity labels from numeric to text desciptors.
--Label the data set with descriptive variable names.
+- Label the data set with descriptive variable names.
 Alter the provided descriptions of the data measured to eliminate abbreviations and add clarity to the variable names.
--Create a second, independent tidy data set.
+- Create a second, independent tidy data set.
 Create an independent tidy data set with the average of each variable for each activity and each subject.

 ## Tidy Data Set